Croquette

-The binder is typically a thick béchamel or brown sauce, mashed potatoes, wheat flour or wheat bread.
+The binder is typically a thick béchamel or brown sauce, mashed potatoes, wheat flour, or wheat bread.
 The binder may be mixed with or stuffed with a filling.
 Typical fillings include finely chopped meat, seafood, cheese, rice, mushrooms, and various vegetables, which may be combined with seasonings such as herbs and spices.
+Originally, they were filled with the leftovers from roasted chicken or broth soup made for the family; instead of throwing away the leftovers, they reused them by making croquettes.
 Sweet croquettes may use a pastry cream binder and be filled with fruit.

 Croquettes may also be formed in other shapes, such as disks, ovals, or balls.

 Etymology

 The word croquette is French, derived from croquer, meaning 'to crunch'.
-In the 18th century, it was typically spelled croquet.
+In the 18th century, in English it was typically spelled croquet.

 Origins

 A 17th-century recipe for croquettes (croquets) by François Massialot binds a filling of meat, truffles, marrow, bread crumbs, and cheese with egg, then breads and fries them in lard.
 They may be as large as an egg or as small as a walnut, and can be served as an hors-d'œuvre or as a garnish.
 They are mentioned in a 1706 English dictionary.
 One 18th-century recipe uses just a batter, rather than a béchamel binder.
 Croquettes of the modern type, with a thick binder, are documented in an 1822 English cookbook by the French cook Louis Eustache Ude.